Ōhara no Sato Onsen: The Vegan-Friendly Guesthouse in Ōhara

 On a cold autumn day, the Kotatsu (heated table covered by a futon quilt) is the best thing in Japanese culture.
 It kept us nice and warm, even without the air conditioner!

-One drawback of the lovely room was that dust could be seen around the windowsill, which means that the futon quilt on the Kotatsu might not be cleaned regularly.
+One drawback of the lovely room was dust around the windowsill, suggesting the futon quilt on the Kotatsu might not be cleaned regularly.
 Being allergic to dust mites, I sneezed a couple of times while in the room.

-Like other ryokans in Japan, a Yukata set and a bath towel were prepared for each guest.
+As with other traditional guesthouses in Japan, a Yukata set and a bath towel were provided for each guest.
 A hand towel, toothbrush, and toothpaste were placed inside the bag above the bath towel.
 Because the weather was cold, a jacket for the Yukata was also provided.
-You can refer to the 3rd to the 5th photo in the Instagram post.
+You can refer to the 3rd through 5th photos in the Instagram post.

 Ōhara no Sato Onsen’s Public Onsen Baths

-Because we booked our stay months before our arrival, we had already forgotten that the ryokan had outdoor baths.
-There were a few times when we heard showering sounds as we took off our clothes in the changing room but saw no one after we entered the bathing area.
-It wasn’t until the morning that we saw people heading out from the indoor bathing area, which made us realize that open-air baths were available, and we didn’t run into ghosts!
+Because we booked our stay months before our arrival, we had already forgotten that the guesthouse had outdoor baths.
+There were a few times when we heard showering sounds as we took off our clothes in the changing room, but saw no one after we entered the bathing area.
+It wasn’t until the morning that we saw people leaving the indoor bathing area, which made us realize that open-air baths were available, and we didn’t run into any ghosts!

 Fortunately, the female bathing area in the morning had the traditional Goemon bath!
 It was the best bath at Ōhara no Sato Onsen.
-The ceramic bathtub is like a super large jar, giving you a different bathing experience.
+The ceramic bathtub is like a super-sized jar, offering a different bathing experience.

-You can refer to the ryokan’s official website HERE for more photos of the hot spring facility.
+You can refer to the guesthouse’s official website HERE for more photos of the hot spring facility.

 Dinner and Breakfast at Ōhara no Sato Onsen

 Dinner at Ōhara no Sato Onsen was simple but fun.
 We had a large tofu hot pot to share between two people.
-Because the ryokan is run by a miso paste maker, four miso pastes in different flavors were at the self-service area for the guest to sample (refer to the 1st photo in the IG post).
+Because the guesthouse is run by a miso paste maker, four miso pastes in different flavors were available at the self-service area for guests to sample (see the 1st photo in the IG post).
 You can taste it as it is or use the paste to make miso soup with hot water.
-Rice and a few other side dishes were self-served too.
+Rice and a few other side dishes were self-served, too.
 It made me feel more comfortable knowing that I didn’t have to worry about whether the staff would think I ate too much!

 Ohara no Sato Onsen Dining Hall Ohara Kyoto Japan

 The highlight of dining at Ōhara no Sato Onsen was the White Miso Ice Cream (白味噌アイス) in the second last photo in the Instagram post!
-We thought it would taste weird, but the miso-flavored ice cream was so tasty that we ordered another one after breakfast!
+We thought it would taste weird, but the miso-flavored ice cream was so good that we ordered another after breakfast!

-If you stay at the ryokan by yourself, you most likely will be assigned the best seat in the dining hall (refer to the 3rd photo in the IG post).
-We were a little bit envious towards those who were assigned the tables against the floor-to-ceiling table.
+If you stay at the guesthouse alone, you will most likely be assigned the best seat in the dining hall (see the 3rd photo in the IG post).
+We were envious of those who were assigned the tables against the floor-to-ceiling table.
 The garden view was in front of them the entire mealtime!

 Discover the Fascinating Attractions in Ōhara